JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2024_05.md

 <br style="clear:both;"/>

 It was not an easy task for me to decide on just one favorite paragraph from _The Urantia Book_.
 This book is so full of wisdom and inspiring paragraphs!
 However, after thinking, reflecting, and above all asking the Father for an answer, I realized that there is a story that I return to again and again.
 This story never fails to fill me with satisfaction, inspiration, and hope.
 And it is that of the “young man who was afraid” ([UB 130:6](/es/The_Urantia_Book/130#p6)).
 This interaction takes place, recall, while Jesus is “on his way to Rome” ([doc.
-130](/en/The_Urantia_Book/130)), prior to his public work, and illustrates one of the many times he “did good” “while passing through” ([UB 171:7.9](/en/The_Urantia_Book/171#p7_9)).
+130](/en/The_Urantia_Book/130)), prior to his public work, and illustrates one of the many times he “did good” “while passing through” (<a id="a215_690"></a>[UB 171:7.9](/en/The_Urantia_Book/171#p7_9)).

 Since I have to choose _a_ paragraph, let me share the first one in which Jesus begins to assist the young man with his hopeful words: